Obama sends Iran deal to wary Congress, Israel urges rejection

 “The fact is, that in arms control, there is no country anywhere on this planet that has ‘anywhere, anytime’," he said.
 "There is no such standard.
 There is no such standard within arms control inspections."

-(Additional reporting Michael Flaherty in Washington, Alex Wilts; Writing by Ralph Boulton)
+(Additional reporting Michael Flaherty in Washington, Alex Wilts, Phil Stewart in Tel Aviv; Writing by Ralph Boulton)